edamla/mediterraneanagency/_books/2021-09-01-hagia-sophia-in-66-steps.md

 The numerical equivalent of the blessed name
 “Allah” in the abjad calculation is 66.
-This number, which serves as an inspiration in various fields from architecture to art, literature to mysticism in Is- lam, has also inspired us.
+This number, which serves as an inspiration in various fields from architecture to art, literature to mysticism in Islam, has also inspired us.
 We attempted to explore the grand mosque in 66 steps.
-Upon finishing this book, you will become acquainted with the intrigu- ing details of Hagia Sophia and observe a different secret in every corner.
+Upon finishing this book, you will become acquainted with the intriguing details of Hagia Sophia and observe a different secret in every corner.
 In your 66-step journey, you will embark on a journey through time and traverse the golden pages of art history.
-Sometimes accom- panied by traces from the ancient temple of Roman times, Hagia Sophia, and sometimes by traces from the Ottoman Grand Mosque, Ayasofya-i Kebir Mosque, you will embark on a journey.
+Sometimes accompanied by traces from the ancient temple of Roman times, Hagia Sophia, and sometimes by traces from the Ottoman Grand Mosque, Ayasofya-i Kebir Mosque, you will embark on a journey.
 You will